DHFinance/dhf-pay-back/README.md

 ```

 ## Run processor
-To crete  payments, mailing and notification clients dhf-pay-processor should run.
+To create payments, mailing and notification clients dhf-pay-processor should run.
 See <https://github.com/DHFinance/dhf-pay-processor> for details.
 ```bash
 # development
 $ npm run build